Consultant and knowledge sharing enthusiast

 1. Put the customer first

-Service Design is of course a part of the ITIL-framework.
-But the thing is, ITIL looks at Service Design inside out - from your Service Desk to the people.
+Service Design is of course a part of the ITIL framework.
+But the thing is, ITIL looks at Service Design inside out - from your service desk to the people.
 The problem is of course that the customer comes first.
 So how do you design your services with that in mind?
 Here are some quick tips:

 Explore Workforce Enablement

-Workforce Enablement is our take on Forresters concept of Employee Experience.
+Workforce Enablement is our take on Forrester's concept of Employee Experience.
 Service Management in the late 2010s is all about creating flow - allowing your customers to work where they want, when they want, with their preferred apps and devices.
-There are simple processes you can put in place here that will boost your Service Quality and vastly improve customer satisfaction.
+There are simple processes you can put in place here that will boost your service quality and vastly improve customer satisfaction.
 Have a read of this blog post to learn more.

 Improve your Self-Service Portal

 If you provide customers with the tools to solve their problems – such as an updated knowledge base and FAQs – it saves everyone valuable time.
 If you don’t have a self-service portal, get one!
-If you have one, is it optimised?
+If you have one, is it optimized?

 Manage you KPIs more effectively